htqkeku-eftc/cloudlink-phi-for-docker/README.md

 ![CloudLink Phi Banner](https://github.com/user-attachments/assets/f28b880c-baa0-450a-ab60-ee0a034dc679)

+# PLEASE DO NOT USE THIS IN NEW PROJECTS - THIS HAS BEEN DISCONTINUED.
+I will not be providing support or updates to this repository anymore.
+This was originally intended to be a stop-gap for development but I don't see much of a purpose for this anymore.
+This is an extremely bloated and unstable implementation and I highly discourage its use.
+If you want to use a WebRTC-based connection, I suggest you switch to my PeerJS extension.

 # CloudLink Φ ("Phi")

 Imagine the simplicity of Classic CloudLink, but with the power of CloudLink Omega.
 Introducing CloudLink Phi, a "diet coke" client/server suite built using the CL5 protocol.